csiems/MyRestaurantsWithRetrofit2/README.md

 * You can create placeholders within this route using {}.
 (Example: `/v2/{username}/`; this placeholder will be filled in with @Path notation.
 * @Query will add the variable to your route prefixed by what is in parenthesis (In  the example above ‘&term=<term string>’

 #### Step 4.
-Build any interceptors as needed (interceptors in this case are wrapper classes needed especially for things like authentication keys and tokens).
+Build any interceptors as needed
+* Interceptors in this case are wrapper classes needed especially for things like authentication keys and tokens.
 * Look at `services/YelpAPIFactory.java` for an example.

 #### Step 5.
 Instantiate an instance of Retrofit